What do c’è and ce n’è mean in Italian?

 Sì, ce n’è.

-Basically, ne replaces “of it, of this, of those” etc.
+Ne replaces of it, of this, of those, etc.

 As you know, the plural of c’è is ci sono (there are).
-Equally, the plural of ce n’è will be ce ne sono (there are (of them/those)).
+Equally, the plural of ce n’è will be ce ne sono (there are x of them or those).

 Ci sono delle mele?